-Join George Maestri for an in-depth discussion in this video CINEMA 4D rig overview, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video CINEMA 4D rig overview, part of Learning Character Animation.

 …If you're a Cinema 4D user, we're supplying two rigs for this course.…Now these are just rigs that you can use to create your own…animations, or if you want, you can follow along with what we're doing.…So these rigs are basically engineered to be as.…Close to the other rigs that we're using as…possible, so that way you have the same controls.…So these might not be a typical Cinema 4D rig…but they match the course.…And these are very capable rigs that you can…use for a lots of different types of animation.…